Wendy Finerman

 Wendy Finerman is an American film producer of nearly a dozen feature films.

-Biography
+Early life

 Finerman was born to a Jewish family and raised in Beverly Hills, California.
 Her sister, Karen Finerman, is a hedgefund owner/trader in New York City and appears on CNBC's Fast Money.

+Career

 Finerman was one of three producers who won the Academy Award for Best Picture for Forrest Gump in 1994 and a BAFTA Award for Fairy Tale in 1998.
 She has also produced such popular films as The Fan, Stepmom, Drumline, and The Devil Wears Prada.

+Personal life

 Finerman was formerly married to producer Mark Canton and now is married to David Peterson.
 The mother of four children, she is a graduate of the Wharton School at the University of Pennsylvania and runs her own company, Wendy Finerman Productions.